 This protocol can be used to prepare “blocked” antibody for use in either western blotting or immunohistochemistry.

-- Incubate both tubes at room temperature for 1hr or overnight at 4°C.
+- Mix gently and incubate both tubes at room temperature for 1hr or overnight at 4°C.

 - Proceed with the normal staining protocol on identical samples staining one set of samples with the blocked antibody and the other with the control antibody.

 - Compare staining patterns between the blocked and unblocked antibodies.